 Considering that deductibles for phone provider insurance plans can run as high as $200 and require premiums that in many cases are more than $10 per month (that’s more than $120 per year!), a no-annual-fee credit card could make great financial sense if it offers cell phone protection, even if you’re only using it to pay your cell phone bill.

 Take the CardNamediscontinued, for example.
 Use this no-annual-fee card to pay your monthly cell phone bill and get up to $800 protection on your cell phone (subject to terms and a deductible) against covered damage or theft.
+(Information related to Chase Freedom FlexSM has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer)

 The CardName discontinued is another good no-annual-fee credit card offering cell phone protection.
 Pay your monthly cell phone bill with this card and your phone, as well as the first two additional phones listed on your billing statement, are protected for up to $200 per claim (up to $400 in claims a year) for a $50 deductible.
 Please note: Fifth Third Bank is a regional institution that serves customers in Ohio, Kentucky, Indiana, Michigan, Illinois, Florida, Tennessee, Georgia and North Carolina.
 Readers residing outside that region are not eligible for Fifth Third credit card offers.